wasaydev1/Watch-Website-React/README.md

 # Watch Website

-This is a modern and responsive Watch Website built using HTML, CSS, and JavaScript.
+This is a modern and responsive Watch Website built using HTML, CSS, React.Js , Redux Toolkit and Express.Js .
 The website showcases various watch collections with a clean design and smooth user experience.

 ## Features